-We have a wide range of members of the congregation who provide intercessory prayers during services and we encourage others to join if they would like to.
+We seek to enable members of our congregation to lead us in intercessory prayer, especially during our 10am service each Sunday.
 A wide range of voices during prayer helps ensure that our prayers encompass the whole community of God here at Holy Trinity.

 Why do we pray during our services?